crustio/Crust-Grants-Program/applications/wanke.md

 * **Receivable Token:** USDT

 * **Overview**

-wanke NFT is a decentralization NFT marketplace，it is a NFT dex application。 because wanke NFT has many NFT reated files like txt file，video file，picture file and video files。 so it need a very good decentralization storage file system to store this file, and we think crust one of the most fitable solutions at this time.
+NFT market has many NFT reated files like meta data,txt file，picture file and video files。 so it need a very good decentralization storage file system to store this file, and we think crust one of the most fitable solutions at this time.and we build a common   Distributed storage file module for NFT.so that each NFT project can use this module to implement Crust in their NFT project.

 A project name

-wanke NFT marketplace
+wanke  common Distributed storage file module for NFT build on crust

 A brief description of your project.

-wk(wanke Online NFT e-commerce platform) is a platform which can distributing and releasing NFT,trading NFT.
+build a common  Distributed storage file module for NFT.so that each NFT project can use this module to implement Crust in their NFT project.

 An indication of how your project relates to / integrates into Crust.

-the goods on our platform both have some metadata for indciate their uniqueness,and also have some video,audio,and picture need to storage on distributed storage system just like crust.
+the goods on NFT market  both have some metadata for indciate their uniqueness,and also have some video,audio,and picture need to storage on distributed storage system just like crust.

 An indication of why your team is interested in creating this project.